giantswarm/gitops-template/docs/add_wc_instance.md

 ## Example

-An example of a WC cluster instance created using the CAPI is available in [WC_NAME/mapi/cluster](/management-clusters/MC_NAME/organizations/ORG_NAME/workload-clusters/WC_NAME/mapi/cluster/).
+An example of a workload cluster instance created using the CAPI is available in [WC_NAME/mapi/cluster](/management-clusters/MC_NAME/organizations/ORG_NAME/workload-clusters/WC_NAME/mapi/cluster/).

 ## Creating cluster based on existing bases